MultiPoolMiner/MultiPoolMiner/README.md

 **-disableautoupdate**
 By default MPM will perform an automatic update on startup if a newer version is found.
 Set to 'true' to disable automatic update to latest MPM version.

-**-ShowMinerWindow
+**-ShowMinerWindow**
-By default MPM hides most miner windows as to not steal focus.
-All miners write their output to files in the Log folder.
+By default MPM hides most miner windows as to not steal focus (miners that use the 'Wrapper' API will remain invisible.
 Set to 'true' to show miner windows (old MPM behaviour).
+If set to 'false' the miners write their output to files in the Log folder

+**-IgnoreMinerFee**
+Newer versions of MPM take miner fees into account when calculating profitability.
+Set this flag to 'true' to ignore the fees (old MPM behaviour).
+This is also a per-miner configuration item which available through advanced configuration

 ##SAMPLE USAGE
 #####(check "start.bat" file in root folder)